Get Ready for Your Workout

 3. Leg Raises: Leg raises are an effective move to target your abs and build your core strength.
 Unlike crunches, leg raises target your lower stomach muscles.
 I don’t know why, but leg raises are one of my favorite exercises.

-5. Scissors: Scissors are an abdominal exercise that strengthens the transverse abdominals.
+5. Scissors: Scissors is an abdominal exercise that strengthens the transverse abdominals.
 They are great because scissors will also give you a great stretch in your hamstrings and lower back.

 Lower Body Exercises in a Walking Cast